rowyio/docs/docs/faqs/deleted-project-issue.md

 Now, you need to delete the specified Firestore settings associated with your Rowy project, as given in the image below.

 To delete these settings, navigate to your **Firestore console**, find the settings associated with your Rowy project, and delete them.

+### Step 4: Reach Out to Rowy Support

+Once you have completed the above steps, reach out to us either via email at support@rowy.io, or send a direct message to any of the members with the **Team** tag on our Discord server with your project details.

+Provide them with the necessary information about your project, such as the project ID, and explain that you have performed the above steps to re-instate your connection.

+Rowy support will then fix the issue on the backend, and you should be able to re-create your project on Rowy without any further issues! 🚀